ingalin/techChallengeNodeTypescript/README.md

+# Tech Challenge

+Stack used - Node.js, Typescript

-Create a node/c# application that satisfies this question and provide proof of it answering correctly.
+## Create a node/c# application that satisfies this question and provide proof of it answering correctly.
 This can be shared via repl.it or a repo.

 Please keep it to one file for each solution.